SSWConsulting/SSW.Rules.Content/rules/best-practices-for-frontmatter-in-markdown/rule.md

 ### Use Arrays for Complex Data

 Arrays in Frontmatter are particularly useful when you have to represent multiple values for a single attribute.
-In markdown, an array is essentially a list of values that are associated with a common key.
+In Markdown, an array is essentially a list of values that are associated with a common key.

 * **Why Use Arrays?** Sometimes, a single key might have multiple associated values.
 Instead of creating multiple keys, or stringing values together, arrays provide a clean and organized method to capture this complex data
-* **Accessibility:** Arrays make it straightforward for markdown processors to loop through multiple values, making tasks like generating a list of tags or authors on a webpage much simpler
+* **Accessibility:** Arrays make it straightforward for Markdown processors to loop through multiple values, making tasks like generating a list of tags or authors on a webpage much simpler
 * **Flexibility:** Arrays can hold strings, numbers, or even other objects, giving you a versatile tool to represent complex structures

 However, avoid the common mistake of listing values in a continuous string.
 This format is harder to parse, and you lose the distinct advantage of the array's structure: